The kind of valuable self-promotion you simply can’t buy…

 In addition, a press release must be presented in a specific format or it will be immediately round-filed.

-Make it easy for editors to use your articles…
+Make it easy for editors to use your valuable self promotion articles…

 Write your articles in a manner that allows for a paragraph or two to be removed without destroying the whole story.
 This will allow an editor to cut the word count if needed to fit a vacant space.